jerowork/middleware-request-handler/README.md

 $middlewares = [
     new SomeMiddleware(),
     new AnotherMiddleware(),
-    new FinalResponseMiddleware(new Response()), // always end with a final response middleware implementation of your choice)
+    new FinalResponseMiddleware(new Response()), // use provided 'final' response middleware or your own implementation ];
-];

 // Handle a PSR-7 server request to response by the request handler (PSR-15)